-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Daniel Robison sent us this report from the Innovation Trail Journalism Collaborative in Upstate New York.

-DANIEL ROBISON: This tour bus is just one dozens thats added tiny Elma, New York as a stop this year.
+DANIEL ROBISON: This tour bus is just one dozens that's added tiny Elma, New York as a stop this year.
 In the area to visit sites like Niagara Falls, these retirees are squeezing in a visit to the Made in America store.
 Owner Mark Andol climbs aboard the bus and tells the group that shopping here is a patriotic act.

-Unidentified Woman: Thank you.
+MARK ANDOL: Unidentified Woman: Thank you.

-Mr. ANDOL: Okay.
+ANDOL: Okay.
 Thank you.

-Unidentified Singer: (Singing) Made in America, stitched in red, white and blue.
+ROBISON: Unidentified Singer: (Singing) Made in America, stitched in red, white and blue.

 ROBISON: Gloria Giesa of Vassalboro, Maine, says she always looks for "Made in the USA" labels when shopping.
 But this store saves her the trouble.

-ROBISON: But Giesa admits she doesnt always go with American products.
+ROBISON: But Giesa admits she doesn't always go with American products.

-ROBISON: Store owner Mark Andol sees the shop as a way for American vendors to gain traction in a retail environment where theyve been priced out by overseas competition.
+ROBISON: Store owner Mark Andol sees the shop as a way for American vendors to gain traction in a retail environment where they've been priced out by overseas competition.
 This is personal for him.
 A few years ago, his welding company nearly went out of business after losing major contracts to foreign manufacturers.
 He laid off nearly half of his 70-person workforce.

 ROBISON: At first, Andol admits opening the store was more of an idea than a business plan.
 In fact, it stocked just 50 items.

 ROBISON: Now, customers are snapping up its medley of more than 3,000 products.
-You wont find everything.
-Theres no can openers, coffee makers or just about anything electronic.
+You won't find everything.
+There's no can openers, coffee makers or just about anything electronic.
 Prices are competitive: jeans for $30, $14 will buy a T- shirt that says, China is a long drive to work.
 And...

-Mr. ROB WEYLAN (Manager, Made in America store): American-made toilet paper.
+ROB WEYLAN: American-made toilet paper.

-Mr. WEYLAN: Fifty cents a roll.
+WEYLAN: Fifty cents a roll.

 ROBISON: Manger Rob Weylan makes sure each product is 100 percent American, right down to the glue in the packaging.
 Vendors have to say where every component of their product is made and sign letters of authenticity.
-This is necessary, Weylan says, because loopholes in Federal Trade Commission rules allow many items to be labeled "Made in the USA" when its only half true or better.
-Weylan says he spends hours verifying manufacturers claims.
+This is necessary, Weylan says, because loopholes in Federal Trade Commission rules allow many items to be labeled "Made in the USA" when it's only half true or better.
+Weylan says he spends hours verifying manufacturer's claims.

-Mr. WEYLAN: If for some reason something were to slip through the cracks, we take the product out of the store, burn it or whatever we do with it, because they lied to us.
+WEYLAN: If for some reason something were to slip through the cracks, we take the product out of the store, burn it or whatever we do with it, because they lied to us.

-ROBISON: So far, principle hasnt turned into a profit.
+ROBISON: So far, principle hasn't turned into a profit.
 Any money the store has made has gone into acquiring new products.
 Sales have doubled from this time last year, thanks to word of mouth and visits by out-of-towners.
-Before this group takes off, Andol hands out small flags and flyers mentioning the stores website.
+Before this group takes off, Andol hands out small flags and flyers mentioning the store's website.

-Mr. ANDOL: We want to grow these across the country.
+ANDOL: We want to grow these across the country.
 So thank you.
 Have a great day.
 Have a good trip back.

 RETIREES: Right.
 Thank you.

-For NPR News, Im Daniel Robison.
+ROBISON: For NPR News, I'm Daniel Robison.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.